rumeysayurtseven/rumeysayurtseven/README.md

 </p>

 ### A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
 I'm an **Undergrad Student🎓 [Boğaziçi University](http://www.boun.edu.tr)** pursuing mathematics.
 I'm passionate about learning and working with new tech.
-I love building interesting and amazing products that serve a great deal of purpose. <br/><br/>
+I am interested in analyzing and interpreting data that serve a great deal of purpose. <br/><br/>